Evisu

-Evisu or Evisu Genes is a Japanese designer clothing company that specializes in producing denim wear through traditional, labor-intensive methods.

-The brand was founded in 1991 in Osaka, Japan, by Hidehiko Yamane.
+Evisu Jeans (エヴィスジーンズ) is a Japanese designer clothing company that specializes in producing denim wear through traditional, labor-intensive methods.
+The brand was founded by Hidehiko Yamane in 1991 in Osaka originally as an homage to Levi's.
+Its current headquarters are in Ōtsu, Shiga.

 Production

 The initial production line allowed about 14 pairs of jeans a day to be produced, with each of them having a seagull (kamome) hand painted on them by Yamane himself.
 Ebisu is the name of the Japanese folk god of money who is usually portrayed with a fishing rod.

 In the early 1990s Yamane introduced a tailoring line, followed by fishing and golf lines.
 In 1999, he introduced a ladies fashion line called Evisu Donna to complete the development of Evisu as a full-fashion range going far beyond a jeans brand.
 Evisu has 65 shops in Japan.

 Legal issues

 In March 2006, the company and Yamane were reported to Tokyo District Public Prosecutor's Office with another firm on suspicion of tax evasion.
 Yamane and the two firms stood accused of concealing more than 500 million yen of income as well as evading some 160 million yen in taxes over three years.